microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/educationfeedback.md

 Namespace: microsoft.graph

 Feedback from a teacher to a student.
-This property represents both the text part of the feedback along with the who.
+This property represents both the text part of the feedback along with who provided the feedback.

 ## Properties